 1.4 Limitations

-The recommended assessment methodology is not consistent with a full PAS 55 compliance audit and certification process.
+The recommended assessment methodology is not equivalent to and does not require a full PAS 55 compliance audit and certification process.
 It is only designed to address the specific objectives relating to this project brief.

 2. Review of Requirements